U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Collection editor page

-The Collection editor page allows users to create collections in Oppia.
-The collection editor page can only be accessed by users with the role "collection editor"
+The Collection editor page allows users to create collections, which group explorations together.
+The collection editor page can only be accessed by users with the "collection editor" role.

 1. Log in as a super-admin and change your user's role to "collection editor"